amcginlay/eks-demos/doc/scratch/README.md

 # when you installed the App Mesh controller you essentially made a commitment to configure your service mesh through the exclusive use of k8s manifests (think, Infrastructure as Code) so you must resist the temptation to make stateful modifications via other tools (e.g. AWS Console/CLI).
 # this approach will protect you against configuration drift and make your deployments portable between EKS clusters.

-# you may recall we enabled x-ray when we installed the App Mesh controller so our application will also now be emiting trace diagnoistics to the X-Ray service.
+# you may recall we enabled x-ray when we installed the App Mesh controller so our application will also now be emiting trace diagnostics to the X-Ray service.
-# head over the x-ray service map at https://us-west-2.console.aws.amazon.com/xray/home to observe as the traffic begins to shift from BLUE to GREEN
+# head over to the x-ray service map at https://us-west-2.console.aws.amazon.com/xray/home to observe as the traffic begins to shift from BLUE to GREEN
 # the default service map window is 5 minutes but you can reduce this to 1 minute.
 # as you refresh the service map you will observe the volume of recorded traffic drop from BLUE until the service icon disappears altogether